Myra-Security-GmbH/cdn-client/README.md

-MYRACLOUD PHP CDN CLIENT
+Myra PHP CDN Client
 ======

 What is this?
 -------------

-This library is a framework agnostic php implementation of the latest [MYRACLOUD](https://myracloud.com/) CDN API.
+This library is a framework agnostic PHP implementation of the latest [Myra](https://myracloud.com/) CDN API.

 Installation
 ------------